puffypenguin46/compsci3--Major-Project/proposal.md

  - make player navigate through the maze/ flip through each image using the arrowkeys

 week 3-4
+- music + sound design
-- if maze if functional add collectable objects -implement ways to apply objects to needed puzzles *look at coding for previous escape room project
+-implement ways to apply objects to needed puzzles *look at coding for previous escape room project